0ctupus/COVID-19/README.md

 # Hallo

-This folder contains a sample file, that was generated from JHU daily case report 03-11-2020.csv
+providing Metadata to the Covid-19 Reports by JHU for those who may need it or find this helpful.

-Parser is publicly available at www.octup.us
+Corresponding Numbers App.lication is publicly available at [octup.us](https://www.patreon.com/posts/corona-dashboard-34517101) for free.

+Structure and Content of this Hub is under Work in Progress

+---
-Everything is provided "AS IS"
+###### Everything is provided "AS IS"